 “Lysergic acid amide, lysergic acid hydroxyethylamide, and alkaloids closely related to them chemically were established as the main active principles of ololiuhqui.
 Also present was the alkaloid ergobasine, whose synthesis had constituted the starting point of my investigations on ergot alkaloids.
 Lysergic acid amide and lysergic acid hydroxyethylamide, active principles of ololiuhqui, are chemically very closely related to lysergic acid diethylamide (LSD), which even for the non-chemist follows from the names.”

 The coincidence that similar molecules were found in such different plants and fungi was something that was difficult to believe by his peers.
 But, me speaking here, if looked through an evolutionary lens, it may not be that unusual.
 Even something as complex as the eye has evolved tens of times and over the history of evolution it may be less surprising for these ‘coincidences’ to happen.
-For a deeper understanding on this topic I would recommend Dawkins and Dennett (amongst others) to read.
+For a deeper understanding on this topic I would recommend one to read Richard Dawkins and Daniel Dennett (amongst others).

 They eventually do and also find a curandera that is able to host a ceremony for them (as at that time it was taboo to give it to non-locals).
 The trip (not enjoyed by Hofmann because of an earlier upset stomach) was shorter but still similar to other psychedelics.